Mississippi abortion law would invite widespread bans, providers tell Supreme Court

 Others would resort to illegal abortions, the clinic said, or be forced to continue pregnancies they do not want or cannot afford.

-In Mississippi’s brief, the state said Roe and Casey “shackle states to a view of the facts that is decades out of date.”
-By limiting a state’s ability to restrict the procedure, it said, “Abortion jurisprudence has placed this Court at the center of a controversy that it can never resolve.”
+In a statement Monday, Fitch said the clinic’s lawyers did not try to defend the original Roe decision.

+“Nothing in constitutional text, structure, history, or tradition supports a constitutional right to abortion, nor is there a sound basis for the current viability guidepost that determines when states can enact limitations on abortion,” she said.
+“It is time to return policymaking to the people where they can address abortion policy in a way that empowers women and promotes life.”

-The brief says changes in society and science have undermined Roe.
+The state’s brief said the court’s abortion jurisprudence puts it “at the center of a controversy that it can never resolve,” and that changes in society and science have undermined Roe.

 “Today, adoption is accessible and on a wide scale women attain both professional success and a rich family life, contraceptives are more available and effective, and scientific advances show that an unborn child has taken on the human form and features months before viability,” the brief states.